Scroll Sites

 Log in with tokens

-After successful setup of a token protected site, all users will be directed to a login page and asked to enter a valid token to access your site.
+After you set up a token-protected site, Scroll Sites directs all users to a login page and asks them to enter a valid token.

-Once the token is entered, the login is stored in a session cookie in your browser.
-The session cookie is deleted after one hour or if the browser session is completed or the browser closed.
-After that, the user will need to enter the access token again to access the site.
+Once a user enters a token, Scroll Sites stores the login in a session cookie in the browser.
+The session cookie is deleted after 1 hour, or when the browser session ends or the browser closes.
+After that, the user enters the access token again to access the site.

-Accessing a protected site will work exactly the same way when using the in-app help parameter.
+Accessing a protected site works exactly the same way when you use the in-app help parameter.

-Users without a token will not be able to access your site and see a ‘login failed’ message if they enter an incorrect token.
+Users without a token can't access your site.
+They see a "login failed" message if they enter an incorrect token.

-Share a token with any user or user group you would like to grant site access to.
+Share a token with any user or user group you want to grant site access to.

 Skip the login page (instant access to the site)

-You can append any of your generated tokens as a query parameter to the URL of your Scroll site URLs.
-When the token is part of the URL, the login process is skipped and users are immediately redirected to the content of the page.
+You can append any of your generated tokens as a query parameter to your Scroll site URLs.
+When the token is part of the URL, Scroll Sites skips the login process and takes users directly to the content of the page.

 To give instant access, append ?t=mytoken to the end of your site URL.
-Replace mytoken with a token in your token list.
-Example:
+Replace mytoken with a token from your token list.

-Please note, while appending the token to the URL, it’s not possible to direct users to a specific section or chapter in your page, only to the page as a whole.
+When you append the token to the URL, you can't direct users to a specific section or chapter on your page, only to the page as a whole.

 Remove Token Protection